 When I look back over the last 12 months, I think the most striking change has been the increased interest in what used to be called “Alternative Dispute Resolution” or what is now simply called “Dispute Resolution” – dropping the word “Alternative” is an attempt to bring it into the mainstream- including mediation and collaborative law.
 In this post I would like to consider these two different routes, each of which has its place on the menu of options for resolving family disputes.

 The first and the oldest route is mediation.
-In 2010, we launched a sister practice called Stowe Family Law Settlements LLP through which our mediation work is run and this year has brought an increased number of mediation cases through our doors as the Government’s reforms to the legal aid eligibility criteria for family law issues has taken its toll and the number of potential litigants in person has increased.
+In 2010, we launched our mediation service and this year has brought an increased number of mediation cases through our doors as the Government’s reforms to the legal aid eligibility criteria for family law issues has taken its toll and the number of potential litigants in person has increased.

 There are now many options and the traditional route of going to court to sort out financial issues or arrangements for your children is often regarded as being the last resort – apart from those situations in which emergency steps need to be taken to protect a person from harm, seek urgent court orders in respect of children or prevent assets from being dissipated or hidden.